mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 ### Compile your own tooling

-To generate your own tooling from the BPIO2 schema, you can use a FlatBuffers compiler with [bpio2.fbs](https://github.com/DangerousPrototypes/BusPirate-BPIO2-flatbuffer-interface/blob/main/bpio.fbs).
+To generate your own tooling from the BPIO2 schema, you can use a FlatBuffers compiler with [bpio.fbs](https://github.com/DangerousPrototypes/BusPirate-BPIO2-flatbuffer-interface/blob/main/bpio.fbs).

 #### C language tooling

 ```
-flatcc -a bpio2.fbs
+flatcc -a bpio.fbs
 ```

 To generate C tooling, use the [flatcc](https://github.com/dvidelabs/flatcc) compiler.
 This is the version we use to generate C tooling for the Bus Pirate firmware.